onecompiler/tutorials/ibm-integration-bus/application-development/transformation-in-iib.md

 * Java is used to route, transform or enrich the message it received.

-* Similar to compute node but uses java instead of ESQL
+* Java compute node is similar to compute node but uses java instead of ESQL